 Whatever she is actually saying, it seems to work very well to warn the other hens.

 When you see a flock of chickens moving across the yard, you will usually hear a low murmuring sound.

-Some hens (and roosters too) enjoy lap time with their keepers; here’s one that is especially content.
+Some hens (and roosters, too) enjoy lap time with their keepers; here’s especially content one.

 Chickens have a very sophisticated range of alarms for danger.
 There are distinct calls for aerial predators and ground predators.

-If your flock starts to make urgent cackling and appears to be agitated – go investigate!
-Although you may not be able to detect the danger you can be sure something upset them.
+If your flock starts to make urgent cackling and appears to be agitated – investigate!
+Although you may not be able to detect the danger, you can be sure something upset them.

 The appearance of a human will usually deter most predators from having chicken for lunch.

 Towards the final hours of the hatch, you can hear them talking back to their Mama.
-In this way, she gives them encouragement to break out of the shell and reassurance that they are safe.
+In this way, she encourages them to break out of the shell and reassurance that they are safe.